User Tools

 • Gas prices have very little to do with who is in office

-• Reducing our dependence on foreign oil is good; reducing our dependence on oil in general is even better.
+• Reducing our dependence on foreign oil is good; reducing our dependence on oil in general is even better because it's about energy.

 [1] Here's one from July of 2021.
 It's not clear if this would be legal in the United States (or if it's even a good idea) but Congress and many states have at least looked into anti-gouging laws.